vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 ## 3. Use the template

-The easiest way to extend Storefront Api is to use the `template-module`
+The easiest way to extend Storefront API is to use the `template-module`

 ```bash
 pkarwatka$ cd src/modules/